-Punctuality, attendance & participation 20% Presentation & quizzes Oral test Final written exam 30% 20% 30%
+Participation (course & program) 20% Presentation, quizzes 30%

+Oral test 25% Final written exam 25%

-As this course is part of the study abroad program, students are strongly advised that their behavior, attitude and journal submissions via email during the trip will affect their final grade for the course.
+As this course is part of the study abroad program, your program participation will account for 10% of the grade; students are strongly advised that their behavior and attitude during the trip will affect their final grade for the course.
 At the conclusion of the program, Professor Lu, as the program director, will review the coursework and behavior of each student in the course with the instructor when the final grade is determined.

-Students are required to keep daily journals to document observations of phenomena related to the course topics and to the cultural/language experience of the program.
+Students are required to keep daily journals to document observations of phenomena related to the course topics.